danielathome19/AP-Computer-Science/Notes/Unit_05.md

 ### Mutator Methods
 Similar to _getters_, **Mutator Methods** are methods that are used to modify the value of an object's instance variables.
 These methods, also known as _setters_, allow other objects to change the value of the instance variable without directly accessing the variable itself, which can also be useful for enforcing encapsulation.
 Setters seldom return anything -- as such, we have a special type known as `void` which specifies that it returns nothing; sometimes we may even simply `return;` to exit the function earlier, such as if some condition does not pass.
-Mutator methods are typically named using the **set** prefix followed by the variable name, and they take a parameter that specifies the new value for the instance variable.For example, if an object has an instance variable named "_name_", the corresponding mutator method would be called `setName(String name)`; however, they may be also named something as simple as `calculate()`, which modifies numerous class variables at once.
+Mutator methods are typically named using the **set** prefix followed by the variable name, and they take a parameter that specifies the new value for the instance variable.
+For example, if an object has an instance variable named "_name_", the corresponding mutator method would be called `setName(String name)`; however, they may be also named something as simple as `calculate()`, which modifies numerous class variables at once.
 Again, these may also be overloaded to allow for varying arguments.

 Let's look at an example:
 ```java